Friday, September 24, 2010

 *The fictional St. Elmo's was built on a Universal soundstage; the exteriors were shot at the famous Universal backlot "Main Street."
 (The clock tower used in Back to the Future is a 1/2 block away.)
 The bar itself was based on a Geo-town pub called The Tombs (1226 36th St. NW) and the exteriors were shot at a joint called Third Edition (1218 Wisconsin Ave.)

 What’s immediately noticeable is that the filmmakers have given Alec, now a up-and-coming hotshot politico on the K Street scene, a crappy old hooptie.
-(Most of the Alec’s I knew had BMW’s by their senior year of High school: Greg Nikitas, I’m thinking of you...)
-Al hoists his suspendered pants and boasts: “I think I was con-ceeeeeved in the back seat!”
+(Most of the Alecs of my youth had BMWs by their senior year of high school.)
+Al hoists his suspenders and crows: “I think I was con-ceeeeeved in the back seat!”
 This is known as “authenticity.”
-These impeccable dressed and coiffed people are after all still fresh-faced post-grads -- they’re still struggling, tryin’ to make it, but they can make it if they try, if they climb the highest mountain, they know they can’t quit until the game is won…
+These impeccable dressed and coiffed people are after all still fresh-faced post-grads – they’re still struggling, tryin’ to make it, but they can make it if they try, if they climb the highest mountain, they know they can’t quit until the game is won…

 Sorry, sorry.
 Momentarily carried away by the fist-pumpin’ lyrics that play over this brief scene.